 What do the rules say

-The Regional Water and Land Plan promotes the sustainable and integrated management of land and water resources within the Bay of Plenty.
+The Regional Natural Resources Plan promotes the sustainable and integrated management of land and water resources within the Bay of Plenty.
 This Plan gets updated as we get a better understanding on the health of these resources.

 The part of the Plan that relates to water quantity has recently been updated and the changes carried out under Plan Change 9 (PC9).
 PC9 looks to address the increasing pressure on this regions water sources by strengthening water allocation limits and management practices.
 It brings some significant changes to those already taking ground and/or surface water.

 Prior to PC9 many smaller orchards were able to access a limited water take for their orchard and not require a resource consent.
 To be fair to all water users, the new rules lower the maximum daily volume and maximum rate thresholds and mean that the average orchard will no longer be covered under the permitted take rules.